 Those who can’t afford brand-new SUVs still covet that versatility, so used SUVs are increasingly popular.
-With a properly maintained used SUV you can get more vehicle for your money, but you also expose yourself to more risk.
+With a properly maintained used SUV, you can get more vehicle for your money, but you also expose yourself to more risk.
 Because of that our Driving Today list of the 10 Best SUVs under $25,000 is skewed heavily toward vehicles that deliver excellent reliability and dependability.
 Most of these vehicles are 2015 and 2016 models, but with some judicious shopping, you might find more recent models under the $25K mark.
 For your benefit, we present them in descending order from number one to number 10.
-Each could be a worthy addition to you family’s auto fleet.
+Each could be a worthy addition to your family’s auto fleet.

 1. 2016 Toyota RAV4